-ScottishPower has adopted a number of policies which reflect our respect for Human Rights and our approach to fair and lawful labour practices, including:
+ScottishPower has adopted a number of policies which reflect our respect for human rights and our approach to fair and lawful labour practices.
+These policies are available at Governance and Sustainability System - ScottishPower:

-- Policy on Respect for Human Rights
+- Policy on Respect for Human Rights.

-- Resources and Human Capital Framework Policy
+- People Management Policy.

-- Selection and Hiring Policy
+- Selection and Hiring Policy.

-- Sustainable Management Policy
+- Sustainable Management Policy.